shaharsigal/Final-Project-Cyber-Security/Defensive Report.md

-### Alert 2: HTTP Request Size Monitor
+### Alert 2:

-  - Alert 2 is implemented as follows:
+HTTP Request Size Monitor is implemented as follows:
-  - Metric: Packetbeat
+  - Metric: WHEN sum() of http.request.bytes OVER all documents
-  - Threshold: WHEN sum() of http.request.bytes OVER all documents IS ABOVE 3500 FOR THE LAST 1 minute
+  - Threshold:  IS ABOVE 3500 FOR THE LAST 1 minute
-  - Vulnerability Mitigated: Code injection in HTTP,or DDOs attack
+  - Vulnerability Mitigated: Code injection in HTTP/DDOs attack
   - Reliability: This alert does not generate lots of false positives/false negatives.
 The rate of reliability for this alert is high.

 ![](Images/Alert%202%20rules.png)